 We have also begun work on developing our exosomes platform technology as a next-generation vaccine and therapeutic platform investigating a variety of disorders.
 We are currently engaged in the development of two vaccine candidates for the potential prevention of COVID-19.
-Pre-clinical studies have shown an antibody response using an mRNA vaccine approach.
+The first vaccine candidate is a tripartite exosome/mRNA vaccine which is designed to elicit a protective, long-lasting immune response to SARS-CoV-2 by targeting all four structural proteins of the virus.
+Recently, we announced positive preclinical data from a study using our exosomal mRNA vaccine approach.
+The second candidate is an exosomal antigen vaccine which is a vesicle-based, nucleic acid-free formulation carrying all structural proteins of SARS-CoV-2.
 Concurrently, we are developing our clinical strategy to further evaluate these vaccine candidates.